khchen/wNim/readme.md

     -d:useWinXP

-To compile by [Tiny C Compiler](https://bellard.org/tcc/), or want to add some resource files, take a look at https://github.com/khchen/winim/tree/master/tcclib
+To compile wNim with the [Tiny C Compiler](https://bellard.org/tcc/) or to add resource files, take a look at https://github.com/khchen/winim/tree/master/tcclib

 ## Q & A
-### Q: Why I start this project?
+### Q: Why did I start this project?
-In the first, I just wanted to write some code to test and prove my winim library.
+At first, I just wanted to write some code to test and prove my Winim library.
-I wrote some event handler, some GUI control class, more and more...Finally, it become a whole GUI framework now.
+I wrote some event handlers, some GUI control classes, and more.
+Finally, it became a whole GUI framework.

-### Q: Why the class and api name look so like wxWidgets?
+### Q: Why do the class and API names look so alike wxWidgets?
-English is not my mother tongue, I often have no idea how to name an object or a function.
-So I borrow wxWidgets' names to develop my own framework.
+English is not my mother tongue.
+I often have no idea how to name an object or a function.
+So, I borrowed wxWidgets' names to develop my own framework.

-### Q: Why not add linux or macOS support?
+### Q: Why not add Linux or macOS support?
 I start from winim.
 It is just a Windows API module.

 ### Q: How is wNim compare to nimx, libui, NiGui etc?
-They are all good GUI librarys.
-I think wNim is easier to use and produce smaller exe file.
+They are all good GUI libraries.
+I think wNim is easier to use and produces smaller .exe files.
-However, it only support Windows system.
+However, it only supports Windows.

 ## Docs
 * https://khchen.github.io/wNim/wNim.html